 Thank you forever, Dad.

 I wound up in Long Beach and successfully transferred into California State University and eventually landed in the BFA program which only let in something like 10% of applicants.
 I still feel like they let me in because I was basically a senior citizen in university years.
-Some unbelievably intense and comprehensive courses and some truly great professors (shout out to Mike Whitlow for eternity) that dealt in currency far more valuable than grades.
+Some unbelievably intense and comprehensive courses and some truly remarkable professors (shout out to Mr. Mike Whitlow for eternity) that dealt in currency far more valuable than grades.
 Confidence.
-I graduated that place at age 39 with a 3.9GPA, thicker skin and a sharp skillset.
+I graduated that place at age 39 with a 3.9GPA, thicker skin and a sharp skill set.

 Thanks for reading.
 Come back any time.